 - This new editor works a lot like several popular “visual editor” plugins, such as WP Bakery, Beaver Builder and Divi, allowing you to add and fill content blocks and position them on the page as you go along.

-- Gutenberg is set be released as soon as November 19, 2018, as part of the WordPress 5.0 core software update.
+- Gutenberg is set be released December 6, 2018, as part of the WordPress 5.0 core software update.

 Depending on who manages your website, you have two options: